Do the Digit Insurance

 In terms of Indian citizenship, applicants need to fulfil the mentioned parameters.

-• An Individual who is ordinarily resident in India for at least seven years can apply for Indian citizenship.
+1. An individual ordinarily residing in India for at least seven years can apply for Indian citizenship.

-• An adult with parents having Indian citizenship is eligible for Indian citizenship.
-However, they must be residing in India for at least one year.
+3. An adult with Indian parents is eligible for Indian citizenship.
+However, they must have resided in India for at least one year.

-Here’s how individuals wondering how to apply for dual citizenship in India can apply for an OCI card instead -
+Here’s how individuals wondering to get dual citizenship in India can apply for an OCI card instead:

-1. Visit the website of Online OCI Services and register yourself.
+Visit the official website of Online Overseas Citizen of India (OCI) Services and register.

-Take two printouts of the filled-in application with ITAR number.
+Get two hard copies and take two printouts of the filled-in application with the ITAR number.
 This number looks like this -ITAR00000511, for instance.

 Documents Required to Apply for Dual Citizenship in India